 Population: 228,652; Department: Nord; Region: Hautes-de-France (Nord, Pas-de-Calais and Picardie)

 Lille is blessed with a central European location.
-It's an 1.5 hours from London by Eurostar, 1 hour from Paris and a half hour from Brussels.
+It's an hour and a half from London by Eurostar, 1 hour from Paris and a half hour from Brussels.
 Not surprisingly, Lille reflects the influences of a variety of European cultures.
 It is a lovely city, with winding cobbled streets in the old town, delightful museums (including the atmospheric Hospice of the Countess Museum which feels as if you're walking through a Dutch Old Master painting) and very good restaurants.